Chaitannyaa/Docker-Projects/Awesome-books-plain-JavaScript-with-objects/README.md

 My First Capstone Project

-This project is made by me and Thigao Ponce we are creating website have a feuture that you can add your favourite books to a list
+This project is made by Omar Ragheb and Thigao Ponce we are creating website have a feuture that you can add your favourite books to a list

-## This is an image for it

 ## Live Demo

 [Live Demo Here](https://omar25ahmed.github.io/Awesome-books-plain-JavaScript-with-objects/)

 ## Built With